anselmbradford/awesome-conservation-tech/README.md

 # Awesome ConservationTech

-> An awesome list of technology helping to understand and conserve our natural resources.
+> An awesome list of technology and organizations helping to understand and conserve our natural resources.

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.